 Award recipients will also receive a free registration to the NCAUG Annual Conference as well as complimentary room and board for one night.
 Winners will also have the opportunity to present their work at the conference.

 1. Provide one letter of reference from a GIS Professor or the department chair.
 This letter must be emailed directly from your reference to the NCAUG Board at firstname.lastname@example.org and must arrive before the application deadline.

-2. Provide one project example such as a poster, application or paper.
+2. Provide one project example such as a poster, application or paper which highlights geospatial techniques.

 (maximum two pages, double-spaced, times new roman 12 font).

 A. Describe your career goals as they relate to the geospatial industry.

 B. Describe the project example you have included and why has this interested you?

 C. How would you expand on this work to impact society or further the knowledge of this topic?

 Applications are due by Friday, May 3rd, 2024

 Recipients will be notified by June 1, 2024